Ankit-Mehra/Ankit-Mehra/README.md

 - 👋 Hi, I’m @Ankit-Mehra
-- 👀 I’m interested in  Machine Learning and Artificial Intelligence.
+- 👀 I’m interested in new projects.
 - 🌱 I’m currently working with C#, JavaScript, Python and Machine Learning.
 - 💞️ I’m looking to collaborate on ...Machine Learning.
 - 📫 How to reach me ...LinkedIn